Many athletes, including the veteran athletes, have experienced some form of stomach distress in training or in a race. Here are a few ways to help:

 - Try to run on an all-liquid diet for events under 24 hours in duration as solid food slows down the digestive system and removes blood from the working muscles.

 - Reduce the number of calories consumed in an hour.
-Yes you might be burning 800 calories an hour, but trying to replace even half of that is too many calories for you to consume at an event.
+Yes, you might be burning 800 calories an hour, but trying to replace even half of that is too many calories for you to consume at an event.

 Further Reading: The 10 Biggest Mistakes Endurance Athletes Make

 - Again, less is more.
-Less calories, and less fluid will help with the overall processing by the body reducing the possibility of stomach distress.
+Less calories and less fluid will help with the overall processing by the body, reducing the possibility of stomach distress.
 Be sure your sources are of the highest quality.